CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 Back End Engineers: Ba Nam Nguyen, Steven Tran, Andrew Keleny Assistant Back End: Yazid Dawiss, Mohamed Mrizek, David Girma

+Languages & techniques we plan to use:
+-Python for back end
-Programming language chosen: Python for back end, HTML CSS for front end, FLASK as a web framework
+-HTML CSS for front end
+-FLASK as a web framework

-#Description of the project:
+Description of the project:

 A car rental application is a software platform designed to facilitate the process of renting vehicles for short periods, typically ranging from a few hours to a few weeks.
 The application serves as an interface between customers looking to rent vehicles and the car rental company offering those services.

-#Core features of the project:
+Core features of the project:

 Sprint 1